syrop/syrop.github.io/_posts/2024-08-16-presentation.markdown

 ## The problem

-The problem with the previous solution, which treated the Presentation layer like an Android library rather than a Java library, was that I found the JUnit tests placed in the Android library did not recognize the classes set in a Java module.
+The problem with the previous solution, which treated the Presentation layer like an Android library rather than a Java library, was that I found the JUnit tests placed in the Android library did not recognize the classes present in a Java module.

 ## The solution